HC-One: The Elms residents 'not safe' at four-inquest care home

 - Published

-A care home which will close after admitting "shortcomings in care" and failures in leadership has been labelled "not safe" by inspectors.
+A care home that will close after admitting "shortcomings in care" and failures in leadership has been labelled "not safe" by inspectors.

 The Elms in Whittlesey, Cambridgeshire will shut later this month, and the Care Quality Commission (CQC) has found the service to be inadequate.